 What mindfulness teaching tells us is that we do not have to react to these thoughts as if they were the ultimate permanent truth, which we sometimes think they are when we experience them.
 In mindfulness, instead of reacting to our moment to moment experience, we cultivate a place for these thoughts and treat them as experiences in their own right.
 The practice of understanding this continuous process of impermanence is a fundamental pillar in mindfulness yoga practice.

-In my yoga class, I invite my students to focus on their breathing throughout their practice and to use that breath as their anchor when the mind starts wandering, which it naturally likes to do.
-I remind you again and again, to ensure that they are staying in the present moment, listening to their bodies and paying attention to what is happening on their mat.
+In all classes, I invite you to focus on your breathing throughout the practice and to use the breath as an anchor when the mind starts wandering, which it naturally likes to do.
+I remind you again and again, to stay present, to be in your body and to pay attention to what is happening on the mat.

 I look forward to welcoming you to my class and always happy to answer any questions.